 This is getting old.

 Turkey, that great East-meets-West melting pot of the old world, has suffered from no fewer than 20 terror attacks over the past two years.
 The country has a strong military and a tolerant, secular government, but its proximity to Syria and Iraq have made it an unfortunate victim of sectarian violence and border skirmish, especially in Kurdish corners of the country.
 Additionally, thousands – millions, even – of undocumented migrants have poured into Turkey from Iraq and Syria both.
-While the vast majority – surely more than 99 percent, I would say – are refugees, some are surely militants.
+While the vast majority – surely more than 99 percent, I would say – are refugees, a very discontented few almost certainly have evil on the mind.

 I am working on a future post that will be entitled, The Top Ten Big Cities in Europe.
 Spoiler alert: Istanbul cracks the top five.